RedHat-UX/red-hat-design-system/docs/tokens/index.md

 [color][color], [space][space], [typography][typography], etc. Designers,
-developers, engineers, etc. use tokens instead of hard-coded values to create flexible yet seamless user experiences across a variety of platforms and technologies. design tokens will soon be directly integrated into all of our websites, libraries, and tools.
+developers, engineers, etc. use tokens instead of hard-coded values to create flexible yet seamless user experiences across a variety of platforms and technologies.
+Design tokens will soon be directly integrated into all of our websites, libraries, and tools.

 {% example palette="lightest",